takahashikzn/indolently/README.md

 I'm using this library in my daily works but it is still in experimental stage.

-Currently production use is strongly not recommended because the codes are largely not tested and incompatibly changed very frequently.
+Currently production use is not recommended because the codes are largely not tested and incompatibly changed very frequently.